Native American Healing Rituals

 Nature as a Source of Healing Energy

-Nature is seen as a significant source of healing energy in Native American healing rituals.
+Nature counts as a significant source of healing energy in the process.
 The elements of nature—plants, animals, water, air, and fire—are employed in various ways in these rituals for their healing properties.

 Reciprocal Relationship between Man and Nature

 In Native American philosophies, a reciprocal relationship exists between man and nature.
-Humans are seen as active participants in the health of the environment, just as the environment plays an undoubtedly large role in human health.
+Humans counts as active participants in the health of the environment, just as the environment plays an undoubtedly large role in human health.
 This reciprocity is visibly reflected in their healing rituals.

 Diversity of Symbolism in Healing Process